 The ASICS Men’s Gel-Nimbus 20 is officially classified as a road running shoe.
 It features a lightweight gradient mesh upper.
 This provides for aeration and breathability.
 The shoe also comes with the patented ASICSFluidFit technology on the shoe upper.
-This guarantees a dialed in proper fit.
+This guarantees a proper fit.

-The tongue of the shoe, in addition to the collar are moderately padded for increased comfort and a secure foot lockdown.
-The shoe also features an enhanced heel counter tailor made to support and secure the rear section of the foot.
+The tongue of the shoe, in addition to the collar, are moderately padded for increased comfort and a secure foot lockdown.
+The shoe also features an enhanced heel counter tailor-made to support and secure the rear section of the foot.
 This plays right into the needs of plantar fasciitis victims.

 The downsides to this shoe are the laces, tongue and affordability.
 The tongue tends to slide out of place after wearing it for a while.
 The laces are also difficult to adjust due to the unnecessarily complex lacing system.

 - Great aeration